vygr/ChrysaLisp/docs/ENVIRONMENT.md

 ## Environments

 An environment is a set of symbol bindings.
-Under the hood it's just a hash map that associates a symbol with a value.
+Under the hood it's just a hash map that associates symbols with values.

 You can look at the current environment by typing `(env)` at the REPL.